For soft, healthy hair that feels good and looks good!

 This content was published by Jilea Hemmings for Authority Magazine.

-In the media - Palm Beach County Curlfriends
+In the headlines - Palm Beach County Curlfriends

-Angela Fields, CurlyCoilyTresses®️ Brand Owner, spoke at Palm Beach County Curlfriends Virtual Natural Hair Expo!
+Angela Fields, CurlyCoilyTresses®️ Creator and CEO, spoke at Palm Beach County Curlfriends Virtual Natural Hair Expo!

 This content was published by Palm Beach County Curlfriends.